titanml/takeoff-dataiku/README.md

 ## Building

 A makefile is provided to build the plugin.
-This requires you have [ant](https://docs.jboss.org/jbossas/docs/Getting_Started_Guide/beta422/html/About_the_Example_Applications-Install_Ant.html) installed and on your `PATH`, and have your DSS install directory as the environment variable `DATAIKU_INSTALL`.
+This requires you have [ant](https://docs.jboss.org/jbossas/docs/Getting_Started_Guide/beta422/html/About_the_Example_Applications-Install_Ant.html) installed and on your `PATH`, and have your DSS install directory as the environment variable `DKUINSTALLDIR`.

 ## Example: using the Dataiku Takeoff plugin to describe images